 What am I building up to? you may ask.
 Well, two things: I ended up making a couple of key changes to the pattern of the shawl, which I thought would improve its appearance.
 To the right is Teenage Westcott: you can see I’m right into the throes of the knitting here and not too far away from the end.
 At this stage, I’d realised that I’d need a deeper border pattern.
 The little scallops I’d made for the swatch would get completely lost in all that fabric, so the edging needed to be more complex than a simple scallop repeat.
 I spent a few minutes worrying about alienating knitters who don’t crochet: would they be put off?
 Should I go back to the drawing board and come up with a knitted edging instead?
 And then there was the time factor which, I’ll be honest, decided it for me!
 I had little chance of backpedalling that far AND making the deadline, so I stuck with crochet.
 More on that later.

 The second and most significant change was the addition of short row shaping to the outer sections of the shawl.
 I had calculated the width well enough, but the shape of the shawl was a little unexpected.
 As the shawl grew, the angle created by the eyelet increases was a little too far away from the original plan.
 I could see from the initial swatches that Westcott wouldn’t be perfectly straight at the top, but the curves at the side were a bit too pronounced and it would’ve been more cape or capelet than shawl.
 Not a problem really, but I’d set out to create a shawl, and not having extra depth at the sides would’ve made it tricky to pin or tie up.
 I had to test AND resolve this problem without losing time or stitches, and the only feasible way to do so was add some short row shaping.
-You can see my calculations in the bottom left photograph.
+You can see my calculations in the photograph immediately above.
 Also, because I was right in the middle of knitting, I had to put the short row shaping in asap: that way, I could see straight away whether or not it had worked, and then decide where best to place the short row shaping throughout the pattern.
 Would it be best worked intermittently throughout or at the end?

 If anyone reading this goes on to knit Westcott and wants to style it as a cape or capelet, just omit the short row shaping and continue straight on with the rest of the instructions.
 For this reason, I decided to place the short row shaping right at the end when writing the final pattern.
 It also meant that any slight nicks caused by the technique – and there’s nowhere to hide when it’s plain stocking stitch! – would be disguised by the edging.
 Even the neatest technique and diligent pressing needs a break sometimes 😉